How to Cook Japanese Rice

 zaru age method how to cook japaenese rice

-1. Transfer the fully hydrated, strained rice into your rice cooker inner bowl.
+• Transfer the fully hydrated, strained rice into your rice cooker inner bowl and add 300ml to 330ml of fresh water.

 pouring water into rice cooker

-3. Before closing the lid, use your clean hand or a spatula to gently flatten the rice so it sits in a completely even layer at the bottom of the bowl.
-This ensures every grain cooks evenly.
+• Before closing the lid, use your clean hand or a spatula to gently flatten the rice so it sits in a completely level layer at the bottom.

 flatting when you cook japanese rice

-4. Close the lid and select the "Quick Cook" (早炊き - Hayadaki) or "Fast" mode.
-It will cook beautifully in about 20–30 minutes.
+• Close the lid and select the “Quick Cook” (早炊き – Hayadaki) or “Fast” mode.
+Let it cook completely (about 20–30 minutes).

 Zojirushi rice cooker how to cook japanese rice

-4. Place the covered donabe over a gas stovetop on medium-high heat and bring to a boil.
+• Place the covered donabe over a gas stovetop on medium-high heat and cook for 13 to 15 minutes.

-5. Once boiling, cook for 15 minutes.
-Turn off the heat and let it sit undisturbed with the lid on to steam for 10 to 20 minutes.
+• Turn off the heat and let it sit completely undisturbed with the lid on to steam for 10 to 20 minutes.

 Notes